Halifax Population 2020

 85% of the population is Christian, followed by 13% who have no religious affiliation.
 Less than 1% of the population is Muslim, Jewish, Buddhist, Hindu, or Sikh.

 The Halifax Peninsula was the site of the first permanent European settlement in the area with the Town of Halifax established in 1749.
 The town was named for the British Earl of Halifax.
 Father Le Loutre's War began that same year when Edward Cornwallis came to establish the settlement with 13 transports and a sloop.
-Establishing the town meant the British were violating a 1729 treaty with the Mi'kmaq.
-Several British fortifications were set up to guard the town against attacks from the French, Acadians, and Mi'kmaq.
+Developing the town meant the British were violating a 1729 treaty with the Mi'kmaq.
+Several British fortifications were set up to guard the city against attacks from the French, Acadians, and Mi'kmaq.

 In 1996, Halifax and four municipalities in the area were amalgamated to create the Halifax Regional Municipality, which now includes the entire Halifax County aside from First Nation reserves.